Haru-123/JS-Fenix-Template/README.md

-# JS-Fenix-Template
+# MoreFenixTemplates
-A simple JS template for Fenix extension in VS Code
+A recopilation of simple templates for Fenix extension in VS Code